sjneph/cutnm/README.md

 <li><code>cutnm Mom Dad Sister Aunt myfile.txt</code></li>
 </ul>

 Notice that you can pass a file name as the last argument or pass things in through stdin.
+You can separate columns of interest by comma or space.

 Suppose you have a file with names such as Indiv-1,...,Indiv-100 but you need them in some other order that matches a different table.
 Further, suppose second-table.txt has other columns that are not of interest, such as Color, RobotID, and Age.<p><br /></p>